yuehanwang17mcp/big-data-spring2018/github_instructions/Part1_IntroGitAndGithub.md

 # Setting up Git and Github (Command Line)

 ***

-### Collaboration on Coding Projects
+### What is Git?

 Collaboration is key when working with a group on a coding project.
 Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
 In other words, Git is software that keeps careful track of changes to text files (like code scripts and web pages) in order to allow users to preserve edit histories and merge multiple versions.

 ### What is Github?

-Github is a web service that hosts your code and provides easy ways to store, work with, and share your projects.
+Github is a web service built on top of Git that hosts your code and provides easy ways to store, work with, and share your projects.
 It is designed for collaboration, meaning that once a file is recognized in Github, if you are working on a project with collaborators, it will identify changes between files, and let the users know when they try to upload if the same lines have been changed.
 If the same lines have been changed, you have to tell it one you want, this is called a **merge conflict**.
 If a merge conflict is not found, it will automatically update the online version of the repository with your new code.

 Working with Github is easy, there are two main ways you can work with Github, via command line, or with a Desktop GUI.
 The instructions below will show you how to get started on the command line.